pkh/PKHSideMenu/README.md

 ## Why

-There are many permutations of this kind of control available, on [Cocoa Controls][cocoacontrols] and elsewhere.
+There are many, many permutations of this kind of control available, on [Cocoa Controls][cocoacontrols] and elsewhere.
 I've used several, but haven't really liked any.
 So I wrote my own!

 The intention is to be as simple as possible, and include just a very basic set of core features.